lancemayer/unlocodle/README.md

 ## Usage

-This is a fake game
+This is a fake game that is fun...

 Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.